jedisct1/Simple-Comet-Server/README.markdown

     }

 `add_headers` are for CORS (cross-domain without JSON-P) requests.
-You don't need these if you only intended to use the provided Javascript library.
+You don't need these if you only intend to use the provided Javascript library.